facebookresearch/personal-timeline/README.md

 ## Step 2: Generating captions

-### Step 2.1: Find all the jpegs that also have json files (recall that Google doesn't always give you all the files conveniently in one folder, so this step is necessary to ensure that you have both the json and the .jpeg going forward)
-    Run find_jpegs.py
-    The output of find_jpegs.py will be photo_filenames.json

-### Step 2.2: Generate the captions.
-Currently we use the BLIP package from Salesforce to generate captions.
+#### Currently we use the BLIP package from Salesforce to generate captions.

 Clone  https://github.com/salesforce/BLIP

 Run:

-    pip install -r requirements.txt
-    python -m code.get_captions.py
+    python -m src.get_captions

-The output of this step is `photo_captions.json` --> put that file in the ../data directory

-## Step 3: Create a json file with LLEntry for your photos (this is what will go into the episodic database)
+## Step 3: Create LLEntry for your data (this is what will go into the episodic database)

-### GOOGLE PHOTOS
  Run:

-    python -m code.create_photo_LLEntries.py
-    python -m code.importer.create_facebook_LLEntries.py
+    python -m src.workflow

-### GOOGLE TIMELINE
+And follow the instructions to import and enrich data.

 ### APPLE HEALTH